 Mini Egg Fudge Slice

 Want to make this fudge with dark chocolate instead of white?
 I have a dark choc version on my other website, Gluten Free Kiwi Favourites – you can use that as the base and add the chopped mini eggs and sprinkles instead of the chocolate chips and almonds.

-And if you’re in the market for more Easter recipes, why not try these Milk Chocolate Mousse Easter Eggs?
-Another easy treat that’s perfect for any Easter gathering 🐰
+Milk Chocolate Mousse Easter Eggs – Another easy recipe that’s perfect for any Easter gathering 🐰

+Mini Egg Fudge Slice